WEMarsSoftware/drive_code/README.md

 # drive_code
-Somewhat effective rover control code for an ESP-32 micro-controller
+Somewhat effective rover control code written for an ESP-32 micro-controller.

+# Dependencies - these should be installed in ~/Document/Arduino/libraries
+arduino-esp32 core header files
+ESPAsyncWebServer library
+Built-in Arduino headers

+# src.ino
+Main controller code for this project.

+# Electrical.hh
+Custom API's for setting up and using PWM channels connected to Vex Victor motor controllers.

+# CommunicationStuff.hh
+Custom HTTP callbacks for interpreting drive commands and paramaters from the control station (see MissionControl repository).